Tesla

 Solar Energy—General

 We are subject to certain state and federal regulations applicable to solar and battery storage providers and sellers of electricity.
-To operate our systems, we enter into standard interconnection agreements with applicable utilities.
+To operate our systems, we enter into or facilitate for our customers standard interconnection agreements with applicable utilities.
 Sales of electricity and non-sale equipment leases by third parties, such as our leases and PPAs, have faced regulatory challenges in some states and jurisdictions.

 Solar Energy—Net Metering